Discover Spring & Summer on Bowen Island

 If you're looking for an insider's take on Bowen Island, someone to show you around to places you might not find on your own, why not treat yourself to a guided tour of the island?

 Friendly guide Jody Lorenz offers a variety of tour packages.
 Want to taste all Bowen has to offer, and burn off the calories as you go?
-Take a Savoury & Sweet tour.
-Perhaps you want to explore Bowen's past on a Heritage tour, or try a nordic walking introduction to the trails ...or combine all your interests in a custom tour!
+Take a Savoury & Sweet food-tasting tour.
+Perhaps you want to explore Bowen's past on a heritage tour, or try a nordic walking introduction to the trails ...or combine all your interests in a custom tour!
 Check the website at bowenislandtours.com and book online, or call (604) 812-5041.

 Secret Sunset Spots